Delicious creamy asparagus! A delicious way to enjoy asparagus, when you’re feeling like something a little different.

 Watch your parchment paper under the broiler.
 Some paper doesn’t like that level of heat.
 Trim off any excess and Broil on a lower rack, if necessary.

-Get the Recipe: Creamy Asparagus and Aged Cheddar Bake
+Get the Recipe: Creamy Cheesy Baked Asparagus

 Ingredients